zgw2000/zgw2000.github.io/_pages/about.md

 `🤖 I have extensive experience in creating projects, where I handled both frontend and backend development while also designing the UI.
 Moreover, I have a strong passion for writing high-quality code and test cases.`

 `🧢 My background is diverse.
-I attended Dearborn Elementary Academy in Los Angeles for six months as a visiting scholar with my parents at California State.
+I attended Dearborn Elementary Academy in Los Angeles for six months as a visiting scholar with my parents at California State University.
 The rest of my education took place in Beijing, China.
 During my undergraduate studies, I pursued degrees in Management and Computer Science at LUISS University in Rome, Italy, under the guidance of Italian computer scientist Giuseppe F. Italiano.
 In the fall of 2022, I enrolled in Duke University Pratt School of Engineering to continue my studies in Computer Engineering.`

 > Click to see more info about my mentor [`Giuseppe F. Italiano`](https://en.wikipedia.org/wiki/Giuseppe_F._Italiano "see it on Wikipedia") and his [`Google Scholar`](https://scholar.google.com/citations?hl=zh-CN&user=6jiwt-UAAAAJ).
 > > Contact me by Email: `gz69@duke.edu` or `zengguowang2000@gmail.com`.